kstenerud/concise-encoding/ce-structure.md

 A Concise Encoding document is a binary or text encoded document containing data arranged in an ad-hoc hierarchical fashion.
 Data is stored serially, and can be progressively read or written.

 Documents begin with a [version specifier](#version-specifier), followed by a top-level object.
 To store multiple values in a document, use a [container](#container-types) as the top-level object and store other objects within that container.
-For an empty document, store null as the top-level object.
+For an empty document, store [NA](#na) as the top-level object.

     [version specifier] [object]